 While few would debate the importance of technology talent, its importance in successfully executing a digital transformation is often underappreciated.
 Over the next five years, large companies will invest, on average, hundreds of millions of dollars—and some more than a billion dollars—to transform their business to digital.
-And given that top engineering talent can, for example, be anywhere from three to ten times more productive than average engineers, acquiring top talent can yield double-digit investment savings by accelerating the transformation process by even 20 to 30 percent.
+And given that top engineering talent can, for example, be anywhere from three to ten times more productive than average engineers, acquiring top talent can yield double-digit investment savings by accelerating the transformation process by even 20 to 30 percent.1 Of course, such talent is hard to find.
+In the next five years, we expect the demand for talent to deliver on new capabilities to significantly outstrip supply2 : for agile skills, demand could be four times supply; for big-data talent, it could be 50 to 60 percent greater than projected supply.3

 The new capabilities you need